 What does it cost to register a foreign corporation in Nebraska?

-$145 for normal processing (if you have more than one page listing officers and directors please add $5 a page for each additional page).
+$100 for online processing.
+Add $10 for mail processing (if you have more than one page listing officers and directors, please add $5 a page for each additional page).

 How long does it take for the state to process the Nebraska Certificate of Authority?